 FOCUS is a tool used to monitor student grades, attendance, discipline, test scores, etc., and is available for all parent(s)/guardian(s).
 FOCUS is updated every week.
-Directions on how to set up your FOCUS account will be sent home the first week of school.
+Directions on how to set up your FOCUS account will be sent home the first week of school OR, click here for a link to directions: